 This film provides examples of:

-- Bondage Is Bad: Campbell's sexual practices are quickly used to establish that she had become mentally unhinged before her death.
+- Bondage Is Bad: Captain Campbell's sexual practices (seducing her superiors and then engaging in extreme BDSM sessions with at least one of them) are quickly used to establish that she had become mentally unhinged before her death.
 Brenner can't even stand to look at the tapes she shot, stating that it couldn't be the same woman he met a few days ago.

 - Calling the Old Man Out:

 My father was a drunk, a gambler, and a womanizer.
 I worshipped him.

 - The entire reason for Campbell's undermining of her father's position by seducing most of his staff, as revenge for the cover-up of her rape at West Point.